 Rescue mode provides the ability to boot a small Linux environment entirely from CD-ROM, or via an alternative boot method, rather than the system’s hard drive.
 As the name implies, rescue mode is provided to rescue you from situations in which you may have limited access to your system.

 When operating normally, Linux uses files located on your hard drive to run programs, store files, and more.
 However, situations may arise when you are unable to get Linux running completely enough to access files on your system’s hard drive.

 Using rescue mode, you can access the files stored on your system’s hard drive, regardless of if you can actually run Linux from that hard drive.

-To boot into rescue mode, you must be able to boot the system using one of the following methods:
+To boot in rescue mode, you must be able to start the system using one of the following methods:

-· By booting the system from other installation boot media, such as USB flash devices.
+- By booting the system from another installation boot media, such as a USB flash drive.